Menschomat/SDRPi/README.md

-# SDR Station Ansible Setup
+# SDRPi - SDR Station Ansible Setup

 This project provides an Ansible playbook for setting up and configuring an SDR (Software Defined Radio) station on a Linux host.